When online marketing and digital lead generation are responsible for negative consequences and developments - Image: Xpert.Digital

-💡🔌 The unregulated competition in the PV market
+💡🔌 Unregulated competition in the PV market

 While the number of providers increases, the quality of the services offered often falls by the wayside.
 This is particularly problematic in an area as technically demanding and safety-relevant as the installation of solar systems.
 The shortage of qualified specialists, especially trained electricians, who are responsible for connecting systems to the power grid is becoming increasingly clear.
 Despite the increasing demand, there are not enough certified professionals to carry out installations properly and safely.